Andy4495/emulator-8-bit/README.md

 #### Known Good

-- For disassembler functionality: The input file is assembled with `zasm`.
+- For disassemble mode: The input file is assembled with `zasm`.
 The assembled output `.rom` file is run through the emulator in disassemble mode.
 The disassembled output is then compared against a "known good" disassemble file.
 This type of test is needed in cases where re-assembling the disassembled code will not produce the same opcode values (e.g., in the case of undocumented opcodes that perform the same function as documented opcodes).
-- For opcode execution functionality: The input file is assembled with `zasm`.
+- For execute mode: The input file is assembled with `zasm`.
 The assembled output `.rom` file is input to the emulator and executed.
-The memory and registers are dumped to a file which is then compared to a known good memory/rom file.
+The memory and registers are dumped to a file which is then compared to a known good memory/register file.

 ## References